picklericks/hello-world/README.md

         return 0
     print("--------------")
     print("The game of Roulette!
 You chose {}".format(guess))
-# number 37 will be saved as 00
+# Number 37 is saved as 00
     result = random.randint(1, 36)

     if result == 37: